Bob Truluck

-Bob Truluck (born July 28, 1949) is an American crime and noir novelist.
+Bob Truluck (July 28, 1949 - November 2, 2024) was an American crime and noir novelist.
 In 1999, Truluck won the St. Martin's Press/Private Eye Writers of America Award for Best First Private Eye Novel.
 In 2001, he received the Shamus Award for Best First Private Investigator Novel.
-He has also been nominated for a Barry Award and 2 Anthony Awards.
+He was also nominated for a Barry Award and two Anthony Awards.